 ECNSiShares MSCI China Small-Cap ETF

-Tax-loss harvesting and automatic rebalancing are included in Wealthfront robo accounts.
+Tax-loss harvesting and automatic rebalancing are built into Wealthfront robo accounts.

-Recently, Wealthfront launched brokerage accounts with access to ETFs and individual stocks outside the S&P 500.
-These accounts are mostly self-directed and don’t include tax-loss harvesting.
-They do provide curated stock collections.
-Orders are not-held orders, meaning Wealthfront controls trade price and timing.
+Wealthfront has also added brokerage accounts with access to ETFs and individual stocks beyond the S&P 500.
+These accounts are mostly self-directed, so the system does not provide tax-loss harvesting.
+There are curated stock collections, but orders are non-held, which means Wealthfront controls price and timing.

-Brokerage accounts also include some advice.
-For example, when we built a stock portfolio, the site gave this warning:
+Brokerage accounts include limited advice.
+When we created a stock portfolio, we received this note:

 This portfolio has a high chance of losing a significant amount of money in any given year.
 Considering your net worth, risk tolerance, and all of your investments, we recommend investing less than $6,900.00 total in this portfolio.

-Wealthfront also supports tax-advantaged accounts such as retirement accounts and 529 plans.
+Wealthfront also offers retirement accounts and 529 plans for tax-advantaged saving.

 Cash Features